hiwonjoon/tf-vqvae/README.md

 ## Results

   All training is done with Quadro M4000 GPU.
-Training MNIST only takes less than 10 mniutes.
+Training MNIST only takes less than 10 minutes.

 - [x] MNIST